Chapter 19 : 18- Home Security

-As time passed, Kingsley and Natasha had left to carry on with their own duties, the Auror Department and Harry’s office were cleaned up and the bodies of the Night Guard had been moved and their families notified.
+As time passed, Kingsley and Natasha had left to carry on with their own duties, the Auror Office and Harry’s office were cleaned up and the bodies of the Night Guard had been moved and their families notified.

 The realisation hit Harry like an unpleasant electric shock.
 “Marietta,” Harry muttered quietly.

 “I think Marietta let the Death Eaters in.”
 Harry said mechanically, his heart pounding.
 “She’s the one who linked my fireplaces and she’s in constant touch with Lucy, she could have easily have placed an Imperius Curse on her.”

 Harry kept thinking for more proof but was interrupted by Ron saying “Harry, she helped set the up the Portkey that took the Malfoy’s to their safe house!”

 Time seemed to slow down and, within what seemed like a heartbeat, Harry had ordered Naomi to get the Malfoy’s to safety and he and Ron were racing for the lifts and punching the number six button to take them to the Department of Magical Transportation.